How to Subtract and Display Negative Time in Excel – 3 Methods

 Formula Breakdown:

-• If the logical test returns FALSE, the function will first determine the absolute value of the subtracted time using the ABS function.
-The TEXT function will then put a negative sign (-) in front of the subtracted time value using “-H::MM” as the text format.
+• If the test returns FALSE, the function will first determine the absolute value of the subtracted time using the ABS feature.
+The TEXT feature will add a minus (-) in front of the subtracted time value using “-H::MM” as the text format.

 TEXT Function in Excel